GeertenRijsdijk/Theorie/README.md

     conda install --file requirements.txt

-### Use
+### Usage
 To run the code
     python main.py <path with filename> <amount of houses> <algorithm>
+runs the wijk_3.csv file with 20 houses with the greedy algorithm.
+The different algorithms that can be run are:
+    - r: random
+    - g: greedy
+    - h: hillclimber
+    - s: Simulated Annealing
 So for example:
     python main.py ./wijken/wijk_3.csv 20 g
-runs the wijk_3.csv file with 20 houses with the greedy algorithm.
-The different algorithms can be found in the main.py file.

 ### Structure